muthuubalakan/Services-scanner/README.md

 # Service Scanner

-**Running services for linux**
+**Get running services on linux**

 List all running services on the linux machine.

-You will get,
+You will get
 ------------

-- Running services name
+- Running services'name
 - Designated port
 - Ports protocol
 - services type